 Just as customer experience grew in importance in recent years for retailers, employee experience has become a serious focus for employers.
 A good experience affects employee engagement and satisfaction, which in turn shapes productivity, morale, culture, and retention.
 However, engagement and satisfaction have become increasingly difficult to measure since the shift to remote working and online interaction.
 For managers, virtual meetings or appraisals are not as revealing as a face-to-face meeting, and leaders’ instincts about employees are harder to read.
 Employee feedback therefore needs to come back via different channels – and with three quarters of employees claiming they would be more honest in a survey than face to face, this has been the default way for companies to monitor employee engagement.
 A survey is also by far the preferred method when soliciting feedback on managers, as very few employees are prepared to give negative feedback in person.
 In this digital age, many organisations are starting to adopt sentiment analysis software to use AI, natural language processing, and machine learning to understand what their employees are feeling and why they feel that way.
 With technology that can help detect positive and negative feelings in the language used by the employees, companies can now easily obtain valuable insights on employee sentiment and put it towards shaping their employee engagement and retention strategies.

 Is your company also measuring employee engagement and satisfaction?
 What other things are you doing to help retain talent?
-If you’re curious to find out more about how the market is performing or need any support with your hiring, don’t hesitate to contact me at email@example.com.Posted over 1 year ago
+If you’re curious to find out more about how the market is performing or need any support with your hiring, don’t hesitate to contact me at email@example.com.Posted about 2 years ago